Organ Festival Canada

 Information is sent out each January to all Centres to explain their role, and how to apply to be included in this program.
 Our Travelling Clinicians for 2020-2021 will be Valerie Hall and Marnie Geisbrecht.
-Valerie and Marie both offer interesting and refreshing workshops and concert ideas.
+Valerie and Marnie both offer interesting and refreshing workshops and concert ideas.
 Click on their names for biographies, workshop topics and concert offerings.

 Centres should apply by April 1st to arrange a visit in the following season.
 Click here for details of the 2020-2021 program.
 Centres should note with care their responsibilities when hosting a visit.
 The application form that can be completed electronically is available here.

-CLick here for details about available teachers.
+Click here for details about the program and available teachers.

 Centres may choose to run an Outreach program, and five are suggested.
 Pedals, Pipes and Pizza is aimed at the Introductory level, and has attracted good numbers of school students for a half-day program explaining the mysteries of pipe organs.
 They are fairly easy to organise and a good way of reaching into the wider community.

 A Pipe Organ Workshop (POW!) is for young organists, usually between 12 and 18.
 It may run for several days in school vacation time and attracts students who have some keyboard skills and are intrigued by the organ.
 It can run for up to a week and requires considerable organisation and planning, as its desirable to give each student practice time daily.
 The rewards can be high, as some POW attendees go on to become serious organists.